Typescripts, Printed Matter, Currency and Mechanical Impressions

 Last updated:

-This bullet of Unit IX bundles four very different things under one heading: typescripts (typewriter and printer output), printed matter (any commercially printed document), currency notes and lottery tickets, and mechanical impressions like rubber stamps and embossed seals.
-The breadth is the point.
-A document examiner in a CFSL questioned-documents division will move from a 1980s Brother typewriter ribbon recovered in an extortion case, to a colour-laser printout with yellow tracking dots, to a stack of fake ₹500 notes seized by the NIA under FICN provisions, and on to a forged court seal embossed on a property deed, all in the same week.
-The exam wants you to know the comparison logic for each class.
+This topic covers four related questioned-document classes: typescripts (typewriter and printer output), printed matter (any commercially printed document), currency notes and lottery tickets, and mechanical impressions such as rubber stamps and embossed seals.
+A document examiner in a CFSL questioned-documents division may move in a single week from a 1980s Brother typewriter ribbon recovered in an extortion case, to a colour-laser printout with yellow tracking dots, to a stack of fake ₹500 notes seized by the NIA under FICN provisions, and on to a forged court seal embossed on a property deed.
+The comparison logic differs for each class, but the underlying framework, class characteristics narrowing the field, individual characteristics identifying the specific source, remains constant.

-Treat the topic as two clusters.
-Cluster one is class-and-individual analysis of machine-made writing: typewriters in the legacy frame, then laser and inkjet printers in the modern frame, with photocopiers sitting next door.
-Cluster two is the security-printing world: Indian currency under the Mahatma Gandhi New Series (MGNS, 2016 onwards), the layered security features RBI uses to defeat counterfeiting, the FICN legal frame under UAPA 1967 and the Bharatiya Nyaya Sanhita 2023, and the smaller satellites of lottery tickets, postage stamps and seal impressions.
+The material falls into two clusters.
+The first is class-and-individual analysis of machine-made writing: typewriters in the legacy frame, then laser and inkjet printers in the modern frame, with photocopiers alongside.
+The second is the security-printing world: Indian currency under the Mahatma Gandhi New Series (MGNS, 2016 onwards), the layered security features the RBI uses to defeat counterfeiting, the FICN legal framework under UAPA 1967 and the Bharatiya Nyaya Sanhita 2023, and the related domains of lottery tickets, postage stamps, and seal impressions.

 - Typeface